mfirataksoy/mfirataksoy/README.md

 ### Hi there 👋 I'm Mehmet Firat Aksoy.
-I'm a senior Computer Science student at Texas Christian University.
+I'm a developer, project lead, freelancer and a lifetime student graduated from Texas Christian University.

 - 👯 Current goal: Getting acquainted with the T3 Stack
 - 🔭 I will be working on some side projects with Vue and React